Statewide Policy on Police Use of Force

 Active aggression - Behavior that an objectively reasonable officer would believe creates an imminent risk of physical injury to the subject, officer, or third party, but would not lead a reasonable officer to perceive a risk of death or serious bodily injury.
 Examples include an attack on an officer, strikes, wrestling, undirected strikes with injury potential, kicking, shoving, punching, and other words or behavior indicating that such actions are imminent.

-Deadly force – Any use of force that creates a substantial risk of causing death or serious bodily injury.
-Also referred to as lethal force.
+Deadly force – Any use of force that creates a substantial risk of causing death or serious bodily injury.1 Also referred to as lethal force.

 Intervene – To come between, whether physically or verbally, to prevent or alter a result or course of events.

-Law enforcement officer – Shall have the same meaning as 20 VSA 2351a, used interchangeably with “officer.”
+Law enforcement officer – Shall have the same meaning as 20 VSA 2351a4, used

 Necessary - When a reasonable officer with the same information and in the same situation would conclude that no reasonably effective alternative appears to exist.